This publication is the guidelines established for Intramural Sports participation at Michigan State University.

 - If too many teams register for a league, a wait list will be formed.
 Wait listed teams will be contacted only if a spot opens up in a league.

-- It is the responsibility of the team manager to submit an appropriate team name.
+- It is the responsibility of the team captain to submit an appropriate team name.
 Names that include inappropriate language or references will be removed.
-The Recreational Sports and Fitness Services reserve the right to change any name they deem as unsuitable.
+The intramural staff reserves the right to change any name that is deemed inappropriate.

-All students, faculty and staff, both full-time and part-time, enrolled in class and are in good standing with the university are eligible to participate in the Intramural Sports Program except as follows:
+All students, faculty and staff, both full-time and part-time, enrolled in class and are in good standing with the university are eligible to participate in the Intramural Sports Program.

-- Participants may play on one team per league and one men’s/women’s team per sport per semester.
-A player declares a team preference by their first participation.
+- Participants may play on one team per league, per sport, per semester. (exception: in ice hockey, players can only play for one team, regardless of league/division).
+A player declares a team preference by their first participation or by joining an IMLeagues team roster, whichever comes first.
 Participants on a team that has forfeited/withdrawn from a league within the first two weeks of the regular season may join another team.

 - Varsity athletes who have completed their athletic eligibility are eligible to participate in the sport(s) in which they played as a varsity athlete; however only one former varsity player is allowed per team and they must wait four full academic years in order to be eligible.